vectordotdev/vector/rfcs/2022-10-12-14742-flexible-metric-tags.md

 breaking existing scripts, but will cause Lua scripts in "single" mode to reduce all multi-valued tags to a single value, even if there are no modifications to tags.

-Additionally, accepting either single- or multi-valued tags in Lua as proposed above could potentially cause metrics that would formerly fail to convert into the Vector data model when they are emitted to now be allowed, causing extraneous data emission.

 ## Prior Art

 The Datadog agent stores metric tags as a simple set of strings, equivalent to `HashSet<String>`.
 It